ethereum/remix-workshops/Basics/1_Load_and_compile/README.md

 # Loading and Compilinggg

-Load a file from the files explorer....another
+Load a file from the files explorer....another...basics5

 1. Click the remix icon on the top of the icon panel
 ![Remix icon](https://github.com/ryestew/remix-workshops/blob/master/Basics/1_Load_and_compile/images/remix-logo.png?raw=true "Remix icon") to see the **Landing Page**.